mbarhate21-stack/AI-QA-Agent/README.md

 * Requirement relevance
 * Invalid or malformed responses

-### Quality Validation
+### Test-Case Quality Validation

-The project validates whether generated test cases contain meaningful information such as:
+Generated test cases are checked for meaningful information such as:

 * Test-case ID
 * Title